 - Question 7.
 Project Director: Enter the name of the person responsible for organizing the exhibition.
 Select a Prefix (e.g., Ms., Mr.) even though this is not a required field. - Question 8.
 Primary Contact/Grant Administrator: Enter information for the person who should be contacted on all matters involving this application and the administration of an indemnity agreement that may be awarded.
 Select a Prefix even though this is not a required field.
 If this individual is the same as the Project Director, you may check the "Same as Project Director" box. - Question 9.
-Authorized Representative: Enter information for the Authorized Organization Representative who will submit this application to Grants.gov.
-The AOR must have the legal authority to obligate your organization.
-If the Primary Contact/Grant Administrator is the same as the AOR, complete all items under both 8 and 9 even though there will be some repetition.
+Authorized Representative: Enter information for the Authorized Representative who will submit this application to Grants.gov.
+The AR must have the legal authority to obligate your organization.
+If the Primary Contact/Grant Administrator is the same as the AR, complete all items under both 8 and 9 even though there will be some repetition.
+Certificate of Indemnity documents will be issued to the AR.